AndriiYT/Helpful---Python/README.md

 2. How to code python

-You don't :); Just be better at it, or read/reread https://www.w3schools.com/python/default.asp
+You don't :); Just be better at it, or read/reread https://www.w3schools.com/python and https://www.python.org/doc

 3. PEP 8 Style Guide for Python Code